 You can refrigerate filling for up to 3 days.

 What I also like to do is to separate, wash and dry leaves from entire head of lettuce.
 Then I wrap them in a linen towel.
 And it kind of will be moist from the leaves because it’s impossible to dry lettuce completely.
 And it’s perfect.
 You can refrigerate lettuce this way for up to 3 days too.
 When it’s time to eat, healthy dinner becomes easy-peasy.

-Asian lettuce wraps recipe is perfect low carb dinner.
+This Asian lettuce wraps recipe is perfect for a low-carb dinner.
 I stack 2-4 layers of leaves to load up on fiber and avoid late night hunger.

-So serve as an appetizer too.
-Perfect for a hot summer day or equally amazing at winter Super Bowl party.
+It’s perfect for a hot summer day or equally amazing at a winter Super Bowl party.

 Hope you enjoy these healthy chicken lettuce wraps!
-ANd I would love to hear below oh, how much you enjoy them.:)
+And I would love to hear below how much you enjoy them:)

 - Healthy chicken stir fry

 - Thai chicken curry